fullstack-storyteller/Notes/1-dotnet-basics.md

 We can strongly name an assembly to deploy them in GAC.
 For ensuring multiple version of assemblies to exist together. _Remember that only a strongly named assembly can be placed in GAC_.
 This primarily helps in solving the DLL-Hell Problem (we will see more on that later)

-### How to generate public and private key to strong name an Assembly and sign the assembly
+### How to generate public and private key to strong name an Assembly and sign the assembly with a public token

 1. Open the visual studio command prompt as Administrator
 2. run the code `sn.exe -k c:/mynewstrongnamekeyfile.snk`